 Ceremonies are usually held at 10am, so arrive early or stay overnight to see them.

-A couple of new monuments – a large Buddhist statue and a stupa – are situated on the hills behind the monastery.
+A couple of new monuments – a golden Buddhist statue and a stupa – are situated on the hills behind the monastery.
 You could continue hiking up the mountains for even better views of the valley.